 Apple took us all by surprise when it announced the iPod touch 7, the first upgrade to its portable music and video player since 2015.

 With “enhancements to power, capability, and communication”, the updated iPod touch is fully geared towards gaming, with the release coming just in time for the launch of Apple's gaming service, Apple Arcade.

 The bigger upgrade, at least for audio enthusiasts, is the support for the Hi-Res Audio codec FLAC, as well as Apple Lossless, giving you more options than ever when it comes to accessing audiophile-quality music.

 Using a Hi-Res Audio playback app for iOS called Vox, we listened to Mozart’s Requiem in D Minor.
 The strings had a warm and natural quality, while soprano vocal duets soared sweetly above the mix without ever sounding harsh.

 In our review we also tested out the inbuilt speaker at the bottom of the iPod touch, and it packs quite a punch despite its size.
 It won’t do for listening to your Hi-Res music, but if just want a little background music for your gaming sessions and can’t be bothered to dig your headphones out, it works just fine.

-If you need a new MP3 player, and you don't mind using iTunes, the iPod Touch will do just fine.
+If you need a new MP3 player, and you don't mind using Apple Music, the iPod Touch will do just fine.